 - 8.1 Upon completion of the Stage 2 Audit, and resolution of any nonconformities, the PJR Audit Team returns all documentation concerning the audit to the appropriate PJR office.
 NOTE: Audit working documents, reports and forms generated during an audit are the property of PJR.
 The Audit Logistics Manager (ALM) or his/her designee reviews the packet for completeness.
 When PJR is working with a new standard, where technical experts are involved in audit package review and the decision-making, then a review of the package from a management systems perspective may occur first.
 (The idea is that if there are issues with the package from a management systems perspective, the technical reviewer may not catch these.
 Thus, for new standards, a team approach to audit package review and decisionmaking will be used).
-In an ISO 27001situation, the documentation and recommendation must be submitted to an Executive Committee Member who has successfully completed ISO 27001Lead Auditor Training and this member has veto power over any certification decision.
+In an ISO 27001 situation, the documentation and recommendation must be submitted to an Executive Committee Member who has successfully completed ISO 27001Lead Auditor Training and this member has veto power over any certification decision.
 For AS91xx audits, the Executive Committee Member reviewing the package must be at least an Aerospace Auditor (AA) authenticated by an AAB.
 For ACCREDIA audits, the documentation and recommendation must be submitted to an Executive Committee Member who has knowledge of the mandatory regulations (if any) applicable to the registrar's schemes/sectors of activity and this member has veto power over any certification decision.
 For FSSC and ISO 22000 Food Safety audits the certification decision will be made no later than 60 days from the last day of the Stage II or Recertification audit.
 More on required Executive Committee competencies can be found in PRO-17. - 8.1.1 Executive Committee Members are trained by the Executive Committee Chair or designee.
 The Executive Committee Chair records this training on form F-60, or the F-21ec.
 The Executive Committee Chair will maintain the records of qualified Executive Committee Members.
 A minimum of two audit packages for each reviewer will be sampled on an annual basis.
 The Aerospace Program Manager is responsible for completing and/or coordinating this for the aerospace program.
-The EHS Program Manager is responsible for completing and/or coordinating this for all sustainability programs.
-The Programs & Accreditations Department is responsible for completing and/or coordinating this for 9001, BA 9000, 13485, 27001, 20000 and TL 9000.
+The EHS Program Manager is responsible for completing and/or coordinating this for the aerospace program.
+The EHS Program Manager is responsible for completing and/or coordinating this for sequence to completing and/or coordinating this for Sequence Department is responsible for completing and/or coordinating this for 9001, BA 9000, 13485, 27001, 20000 and TL 9000.
 The results of this review will be documented on the, F-224, Sampling of EC Reviewed Audit Packages.
 Results will be discussed at the annual management review. - 8.1.2 Results of the audit package review are documented on the appropriate F-67. - 8.1.3 Executive Committee Members and technical reviewers are required to sign the F-71ex, Executive Committee Member Statement of Availability, prior to completing review of an audit package in order to confirm that there is no conflict of interest, as neither the auditor nor the auditor's employer has a relationship with the client. - 8.1.4 In cases where an Executive Committee Member rejects the package, s/he or another member of the Executive Committee is responsible for contacting the auditor or client for resolution.
-As appropriate, a member of the Executive Committee or other competent
+As appropriate, a member of the Executive Committee or other competent designee is responsible for any auditor re-training.